Kompromat: Notable cases

-Ahead of the 2016 Russian legislative election, a sex tape of Mikhail Kasyanov emerged on NTV.

-During the 2016 U.S. presidential election, U.S. intelligence agencies were investigating possibly compromising personal and financial information on President-elect Donald Trump, leading to allegations that he and members of his administration might be vulnerable to manipulation by the Russian government.
+Ahead of the 2016 Russian legislative election, a secretly recorded sex tape of opposition leader Mikhail Kasyanov and activist Natalya Pelevina was broadcast on the state-controlled television network NTV.
+During the 2016 U.S. presidential election, U.S. intelligence agencies investigated possibly compromising personal and financial information on President-elect Donald Trump, based on an opposition research report known as the Steele dossier, leading to allegations that he and members of his administration might be vulnerable to manipulation by the Russian government.

-British Labour Party MP Chris Bryant, an ex-chair of the all-party parliamentary group for Russia, who claims that the Russian government orchestrated a homophobic campaign to remove him from this position, has claimed that the Russian government has acquired on high-profile Conservative Party MPs.
-This includes Boris Johnson, Liam Fox, Alan Duncan, and David Davis.
+British Labour Party MP Chris Bryant, an ex-chair of the all-party parliamentary group for Russia who stated that the Russian government orchestrated a homophobic campaign to remove him from this position, has alleged that the Russian government acquired kompromat on high-profile Conservative Party MPs, including Boris Johnson, Liam Fox, Alan Duncan, and David Davis.
+These claims have not been substantiated by the publication of any such material.

-Following a 2016 phone call between incoming-U.S. National Security Adviser Michael Flynn and Russian ambassador Sergey Kislyak, Flynn allegedly lied to the White House on the extent of those contacts placing him in a position vulnerable to blackmail.
+Following a 2016 phone call between incoming U.S. National Security Adviser Michael Flynn and Russian ambassador Sergey Kislyak, Flynn allegedly lied to the White House on the extent of those contacts, placing him in a position vulnerable to blackmail.
 According to congressional testimony delivered by former Acting U.S. Attorney General Sally Yates, the Department of Justice believed that "General Flynn was compromised," and placed Flynn in "a situation where the national-security adviser essentially could be blackmailed by the Russians".